project-copacetic/copacetic/website/docs/quick-start.md

     :::

     :::note
-    If you're scanning and patching an image that is local-only (i.e. built or tagged locally but not pushed to a registry), `copa` is limited to using `docker`'s built-in buildkit service, and must use the [`containerd image store`](https://docs.docker.com/storage/containerd/) feature.
+    If you're patching an image that is local-only (i.e. built or tagged locally but not pushed to a registry), `copa` is limited to using `docker`'s built-in buildkit service, and must use the [`containerd image store`](https://docs.docker.com/storage/containerd/) feature.
 This is because only `docker`'s built-in buildkit service has access to the docker image store (see [Prerequisites](#prerequisites) for more information.)
     :::

-3. Scan the patched image and verify that the vulnerabilities have been patched:

-    ```bash
-    trivy image --vuln-type os --ignore-unfixed docker.io/library/nginx:1.21.6-patched
-    ```

-    You can also inspect the structure of the patched image with `docker history` to see the new patch layer appended to the image:
+3. You can inspect the structure of the patched image with `docker history` to see the new patch layer appended to the image:

     ```bash
     $ docker history docker.io/library/nginx:1.21.6-patched